-Outcome: Percentage of first-year full-time students enrolled on the 14th day as second year students.
+Outcome: Percentage of first-year full-time students enrolled on the 14th day as second year

-Source: Southern University Law Center enrollment records and the Louisiana State Bar Association Passage Records
+Source: Southern University Law Center enrollment records and the Louisiana State Bar a bar examination pass a bar examination administered within two years of their graduation.1

+Association Passage Records.

-Objective II.3: Ensure that at least 75% of SULC's graduates in a calendar year who sat for a bar examination pass a bar examination administered within two years of their date of graduation.
+Objective II.3: Ensure that at least 75% of SULC's graduates in a calendar year who sat for examinations.